Burns' Heir: Plot

-Mr. Burns almost drowns while taking a bath after Smithers puts a sponge on his head, weighing down his puny body.
-Realizing that no one will carry on his legacy when he dies, Mr. Burns decides to find an heir to inherit his vast fortune.
-After years of devotion, Smithers thinks he should inherit his wealth.
-Burns believes he will receive a "far greater reward" by being buried alive with his boss to which Smithers agrees.
+Mr. Burns almost drowns while taking a bath after Smithers puts a sponge on his head, weighing down his frail body.
+Realizing that he has no one to carry on his legacy when he dies (Smithers is to be buried alive with him), Mr. Burns decides to find an heir to inherit his vast fortune.
+Burns auditions several boys for his heir.
+He rejects Bart because he dislikes the poorly worded proposal Homer makes him read aloud at the auditions.
+Feeling spiteful, Bart vandalizes Burns's mansion.
+Burns is impressed by Bart, whom he refers to as a "creature of pure malevolence" and accepts him as his heir.

-Burns auditions several boys for his heir, including Nelson, Martin, and Milhouse.
-Bart and Lisa also audition and fail: Burns disqualifies Lisa because she is a girl and Bart because he dislikes the poorly worded proposal Homer makes him read aloud, which isn’t helped by Homer misspelling “Burns” as “Kurns” (and insisting that it is pronounced as such).
-The audition ends with Burns kicking him in the butt with a mechanical boot, much to Homer’s amusement.
-Homer then tells both Bart and Lisa to "never try".
-Bart gets revenge by vandalizing his mansion.
-Burns is impressed by Bart's malevolence and accepts him as his heir, although he initially liked Nelson for a similar reason.

 Homer and Marge sign a legal document that officially names Bart as Burns' heir.
-Marge suggests that Bart spend time with the lonely old man because he stands to inherit his fortune.
-Initially repelled by Burns' coldness, Bart warms to him after he promises to give him anything he wants.
-Soon Bart abandons his family because Burns allows him to do whatever he likes (including getting Krusty the Clown delivering him pizza while his show airs a rerun when Falkland islands were invaded).
-Bart's parents sue to get their son back, but after they hire Lionel Hutz as their lawyer, the court decides that Burns is "clearly the boy's biological father."
-The Simpsons hire a deprogrammer to kidnap Bart, but he abducts Hans Moleman by mistake and brainwashes him into thinking he is the Simpsons' son.
+Marge suggests that Bart spend time with the lonely old man as he stands to inherit his fortune.
+Initially repelled by Burns' coldness, Bart warms to him after Burns promises to give Bart anything he wants.
+Bart soon abandons his family because Burns adopts a laissez faire attitude towards him.
+Bart's parents sue to get their son back, but the court rules in favor of Burns due to the incompetence of the Simpson family's lawyer, Lionel Hutz.
+The Simpsons hire a deprogrammer to kidnap Bart, but the deprogrammer abducts Hans Moleman by mistake and brainwashes him into thinking he is Homer and Marge's son.

-When Bart grows lonely and wants to go home, Burns tricks him into thinking his family no longer loves him by staging a fake video with actors portraying the Simpsons.
-Bart decides that Burns is his true father and they celebrate by randomly firing Springfield Nuclear Power Plant employees by dropping them through a trapdoor.
-Lenny is the first employee to suffer this fate, having been forced to defend his record as an employee without using the letter "E".
-When Homer enters the office (through tracking a trail of donuts), Burns tries to completely sever Bart's family ties by forcing him to fire his father.
-Instead, Bart "fires" Burns by dropping him through the trapdoor.
-Smithers quickly jumps into the shaft and implores his boss to "land on Leonard's carcass" to cushion his fall.
-Bart moves home after realizing that he loves his family.
+When Bart grows lonely and wants to go home, Burns, who has grown fond of Bart, tricks him into thinking his family no longer loves him by staging a video with actors portraying Homer, Marge, and Lisa.
+Bart decides that Burns is his "true father" and they celebrate by firing several Springfield Nuclear Power Plant employees.
+When Homer enters the office, Burns tries to completely sever Bart's family ties by forcing him to fire his father.
+Instead, Bart "fires" Burns by dropping him through a trapdoor.
+Bart moves back home and is embraced by his family, and learns that Homer has adopted Hans Moleman.